minio/minio-go/README.md

 )

 func main() {
 	// Requests are always secure (HTTPS) by default.
-Set insecure=true to enable insecure (HTTP) access.
+Set secure=false to enable insecure (HTTP) access.
 	// This boolean value is the last argument for New().

 	// New returns an Amazon S3 compatible client object.
 API copatibality (v2 or v4) is automatically